hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    NSEC3 records have a number of tunable parameters that are specified via an NSEC3PARAM record at the zone apex.
-These parameters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
+These parameters are the hash algorithm, processing flags, the number of hash iterations and the salt.
 Each of these has security and operational considerations that impact both zone owners and validating resolvers.
 This document provides some best-practice recommendations for setting the NSEC3 parameters.